December 6, 2023

 Fantasy Sports are Legal in India

 In One Day International (ODI) cricket, the innings break typically lasts for up to 45 minutes.
 This break allows teams and players to switch roles from batting to fielding or vice versa.
 However, the duration of this break can be adjusted depending on how the match is progressing.
-For instance, if there is a delay in the first innings, the umpires might reduce the break time to compensate.
-Specifically, if the first innings loses up to 60 minutes, the break is reduced to 30 minutes.
-If the loss is up to 120 minutes, the break is shortened to 20 minutes; and if it exceeds 120 minutes, the break is further cut down to just 10 minutes.
-This flexibility ensures that the match finishes on time.

-An ODI cricket match usually lasts between 7.5 and 8 hours.
-The match is played over a single day and comprises two innings, with each team batting for a maximum of 50 overs.
 The typical breakdown of time in an ODI includes 3 hours and 20 minutes for the first innings, a break of 40-45 minutes, followed by another 3 hours and 20 minutes for the second innings.
-This format ensures a full day’s play, and the time can vary slightly based on specific match circumstances and conditions.

-The duration of an over in cricket can vary from 3 to 6 minutes on average.
-This variation depends on the type of bowler bowling the over.
-For instance, a fast bowler, who needs a longer run-up, will take more time to complete an over compared to a spin bowler.
 Some bowlers are known for their speed in completing an over.
-Ravindra Jadeja of India finishes an over in 2 minutes.
-However, Pakistani bowler Younis Khan bowled 5.2 overs in 8 minutes, with one over taking only 35 seconds in domestic competition.
-Current rules suggest a bowling team should finish 13-15 overs in an hour, but this rate may vary based on the game type.
+R. Jadeja of India finishes an over in 2 minutes.
+However, Pakistani bowler Y. Khan bowled 5.2 overs in 8 minutes, with one over taking only 35 seconds in domestic competition.

 The India Premier League has a brief strategic timeouts of 2.5 minutes, designed to take a breather and decide furthers tactics, plan and approach of the game.
 During this short time, teams regroup while fans can quickly refresh themselves, eagerly anticipating the next phase of play.